Skip to main content

 “I don’t think I would have become a composer if it hadn’t been for Young Sinfonia – I remember deciding on my way home from the residential course in Sweden that I had to do music for the rest of my life.
 I wrote my very first classical compositions for musicians I met through Young Sinfonia.”

-Sage Gateshead supports families, children and young people from all backgrounds and a large number of bursaries and grants are available for those wishing to join the programme who may not otherwise have the financial means.
-Many students don’t pay any fees at all, ensuring that all children and young people are able to study music at Sage Gateshead.
+The Glasshouse supports families, children and young people from all backgrounds and a large number of bursaries and grants are available for those wishing to join the programme who may not otherwise have the financial means.
+Many students don’t pay any fees at all, ensuring that all children and young people are able to study music here.

-Student Hannah Johnson, aged 15 and from Newcastle, is a pupil on Sage Gateshead’s Centre for Advanced Training (also part of the Young Musicians Programme) and attends with the support of a bursary.
+Student Hannah Johnson, aged 15 and from Newcastle, is a pupil on our Centre for Advanced Training (also part of the Make Music: Young People Programme) and attends with the support of a bursary.
 Hannah’s Dad, Barry, credits the bursary scheme with allowing Hannah’s musical aspiration to flourish, saying: “Without the bursary nothing would have happened.
 We wouldn’t have been able to afford it.”

 Hannah would also like to take a career path within the music industry: “I am now working towards my grade 5 exam and my aim is to reach grade 8 by the time I’m 18.”